 According to the best sexologist in Delhi, infertility can be said when the couple, despite regular intercourse for a year did not get pregnant.
 Infertility is a potentially reversible condition.
 The basis of male infertility diagnostics is medical history, physical examination, and semen quality testing.
 If the doctor considers it justified, it is possible to include additional diagnostics (laboratory tests, biopsies, imaging tests).
-Infertility treatment in Delhi can get a better result by modification of lifestyle, diet and habits.
+Male Infertility treatment in Delhi can give a better result by modification of lifestyle, diet and habits.

 Infertility – a problem for women and men

 Until recently, it was widely believed that the problem of infertility mainly affects women.
 This view has recently been verified.
 Currently, based on reliable scientific research, it is said that the problem of infertility affects women and men equally.

 In search of reasons for failures in pregnancy, men undergo examinations and, if necessary, take male infertility treatment in Delhi, which in many cases allows a couple to become pregnant.